 - If at any point you want to re-enable a plugin or extension, click on the “Enable” button located below it.

-Here’s how to disable extensions that could be causing the problem:
+Here is how to disable extensions that could be causing the problem

 - Launch Microsoft Edge as you normally would.